Do You Monitor Yourself in Relationships?

 Those aren't the same thing.

-Being rooted in yourself is more like staying connected to your own feelings, needs, values, limits, desires, and dignity while also being in relationship with other people.
+Self-centeredness often comes with a lack of care toward others.
+Being rooted in yourself is staying connected to your own feelings, needs, values, limits, desires, and dignity while also being in relationship with other people.

 It's staying with yourself while being with another.

 In cultures where some people are expected to be easy, accommodating, emotionally attuned, self-sacrificing, agreeable, high-achieving, or endlessly available, staying connected to yourself can become especially difficult.
+And yet, living disconnected from yourself takes a toll.

-Instead, healing can come from practicing being more grounded in yourself.
+Healing can come from practicing being more grounded in yourself.

 More honest.